dedunu/tech/_posts/2015-12-02-remove-all-followers-from-your-twitter.md

 ---
 layout: post
-title: Remove all the followers from your twitter account
+title: "Remove all the followers from your twitter account"
 ---

 You might use social networks more often.
 All of us know that it is really hard to do bulk operations on Facebook and Twitter.